What is the Tax Fraud Sentence in the UK?

 Civil Penalties vs Criminal Prosecution

 When HMRC uncovers evidence of tax fraud, it has two primary courses of action: civil penalties or criminal prosecution.
+Offenders may face fines, jail time, or the maximum penalty of an unlimited fine depending on the outcome.
 The decision directly affects the potential tax fraud sentence UK and the severity of consequences for the offender.

 Civil Penalties